yojoots/libbitcoin-system-wiki/BIP38-Security-Considerations.md

 In the name `intermediate code` the term "intermediate" is vague, as there are several steps and artifacts in the scenario.
 The term "code" does not refine "intermediate" as all of the artifacts are codes of some sort.
 In the interest of clarity and brevity libbitcoin refers to the `intermediate code` as a `token`.

 ### Recommendations
 Given that the *multiply mode* scenario rests on the presumption that the owner cannot trust the printer, we conclude that there is no valid use case for the `confirmation code`.
+We recommend against use of the `confirmation code` and that BIP-38 be modified to remove the [Confirmation Code](https://github.com/bitcoin/bips/blob/master/bip-0038.mediawiki#confirmation-code) section altogether.

 The scenario should be:

  1. The owner creates a `token` using a secret passphrase.
  2. The owner provides the `token` to the printer.
  3. The printer generates an `encrypted private key` from the `token`.
  4. The printer provides the `encrypted private key` to the owner.
- 5. The owner obtains the `payment address` from the `encrypted private key` using the passphrase.
+ 5. The owner extracts the `payment address` from the `encrypted private key` using the passphrase.

  * Steps 1 and 5 **must** be carried out on a trusted platform by the owner.
  * The printer will have knowledge of the `public key` (and `payment address`).